Foreman overview and concepts

 • Boot and provision hosts by using PXE-less methods.

-Cloud Providers
+Cloud providers

-• Select which hardware profile or flavor to use.
+• Select which hardware profile to use.

 • Provision cloud instances from specific providers by using their APIs.

-Virtualization Infrastructure
+Virtualization infrastructure

 Foreman connects to virtualization infrastructure services, such as oVirt and VMware.
 When provisioning virtual machines with Foreman, you can do the following: